Posted on October 02 2023

 If you're producing double sided charms it's important that your A-Side and B-Side artwork lines up correctly.

 A simple way of checking this is to select your 'Artwork B' layer and lower the opacity to 50%

-Now view your artwork and check that both A & B are the same size and nicely aligned.
-Here is an example of how it should look...
+Now view your artwork and check that both sides A & B are the same size and nicely aligned.
+Here's an example of how it should look...

 5a.
 Adding a layer of white

-To guarantee bright and crisp colours for your artwork, you will need to add a white base layer to your designs.
+To guarantee bright and crisp colours for your artwork you'll need to add a white base layer to your designs.
 This white layer will sit behind your artwork and will ensure that the colours of your charms are consistent, regardless of what material you choose.